 The Family Educational Rights and Privacy Act of 1974, as amended, is a Federal law that protects the privacy of student education records.
 FERPA governs access to and the release of information from those records.
 FERPA is also known as the Buckley Amendment.

 An education record is defined as any record that directly identifies a student and is maintained by the institution or educational agency or by a party acting for the institution or educational agency.
 Education records can exist in any medium including the following: handwritten, typed, computer generated, videotape, audiotape, film, microfilm, microfiche, e-mail, and others.

 Student directory information is specific to a student, however, FERPA regulations deem that this information is not harmful to the individual if it is released to the public.
 Therefore, information classified as "directory information" may be released by the University without the student's consent.

 The following categories of information have been designated by the University as directory information:

-Students who do not want their directory information released without their consent must contact the EKU Registrar's Office to initiate the process.
-The Registrar will require the student to sign a consent form and produce proof of identity.
+Students who do not want their directory information released without their consent must contact Big E Central to initiate the process.
+The student will be required to produce proof of identity.
 A confidentiality flag will then be placed on the student's record.
 Students should note that a confidentiality flag will also prevent automatic enrollment verification.
 Once a student has requested a confidentiality flag they can only receive enrollment verification by making the request in writing, with proof of identity.

-The confidentiality flag will remain in effect until the student contacts the Registrar's Office and formally revokes it in writing.
+The confidentiality flag will remain in effect until the student contacts Big E Central and formally revokes it in writing.